tintin92350/codegen/src/modules/CLI_AP/README.md

-## CLI Argument Parsing Module
+## CLI Argument Processing Module

 ## Description

-That module will parse an argument input array into business handling array
+That module will process business with argument input array